zen0-5338/atlas/output/ec5/ECPC51.md

 # Outcomes

-- Develop an understanding of the design features of various Antenna Types and their families
+- Develop an understanding of the design features of various Antenna Types and their families.
-- Understand the fundamentals and modes of wave propagation
+- Understand the fundamentals and modes of wave propagation.
 - Differentiate and deploy Broadband and Narrowband Antennas with characteristic radiation patterns.
 - Use mathematical analysis and tools to simulate Antenna signals for transmission and reception.
 - Quantify the fields radiated by various types of antenna.